sourcegraph/about/blogposts/more-intuitive-code-search-on-sourcegraph-dot-com.md

 ![](/blog/react-typescript-search.png)

 We're excited by the increased discoverability of code on [Sourcegraph.com](https://sourcegraph.com) for languages, packages, libraries, and frameworks.
-There is also the added benefit of [Sourcegraph.com](https://sourcegraph.com) working for a first time user (when they don't necesssarily know the [`repo` filter](https://docs.sourcegraph.com/user/search/queries) exists).
+There is also the added benefit of [Sourcegraph.com](https://sourcegraph.com) working for a first time user (when they don't necessarily know the [`repo` filter](https://docs.sourcegraph.com/user/search/queries) exists).

 Here are some additional searches: